e-gov/TARA-Doku/TechnicalSpecification.md

 #### 4.1.3 Requesting phone number

 The `phone` scope can be used to request the user’s phone number in the identity token.
-This option is targeted for client applications that use Mobile-ID, which requires user's phone number as input, as a means for giving digital signatures.
+This option is targeted for client applications that use Mobile-ID, which requires user's phone number for input, as a means for giving digital signatures.
 The `phone` scope must be added to the main scope `openid`.
 The claims `phone` and `phone_number_verified` are issued in the identity token.
 For example:

 ```
 "sub": "EE60001019906",